Azure/k8s-deploy/README.md

             demo-k8s-secret
 ```

-### CI workflow to build image and add `dockerfile-path` label to it.
-This image can then be used in another CD workflow.
+### Build image and add `dockerfile-path` label to it

+This image can we used in other workflows once built.

 ```yaml
 on: [push]